Giving notice of a marriage or civil partnership

 When do I give notice?

-At least 16 days before your ceremony.
-From 2 March 2015 the notice period for all couples placing a notice of marriage or civil partnership will be extended from 16 days to 28 clear days.
-This change will apply to all couples regardless of where they are getting married and will include those marrying abroad.
+The notice period for all couples placing a notice of marriage or civil partnership is 28 clear days.
+This applies to all couples regardless of where they are getting married and includes those marrying abroad.
+If you are subject to immigration control, the Home Office may extend this period to 70 days.

 You must know the ceremony venue at the time of giving notice.